rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-27-6178716f173a6979-notice-of-attachment-of-bank-accounts-and-demat-accounts-with-ap-no-14982-14983-.md

 stocks:
 - GENENG
 tags:
-- attachment-notice
-- recovery-proceedings
+- attachment
 - defaulter
-- enforcement-action
-- bank-account-attachment
-- demat-account-attachment
+- enforcement
-- recovery-certificate
+- recovery
 title: 'Notice of Attachment of Bank Accounts and Demat Accounts - AP No. 14982 & 14983 of 2025 against Shivakumar Gattai Kamballa [Defaulter] (PAN: CUJPK5764Q) - RC No. 8920 of 2025'